Service provider collaboration: Other

 • Analyze the bank records of a suspected editor of the newspaper, including bank records as old as 8 years, to determine if the person had purchased printing equipment.

-• Obtain, in real time, the locations of cash withdrawals made by a person they wanted to locate.
-When a cash withdrawal took place, investigators would send a patrol to the withdrawal location to try to locate the person.
-However, this did not work, seemingly because the patrol always arrived too late.
+• Obtain, in real time, the locations of cash withdrawals made by N. When a cash withdrawal took place, investigators would send a patrol to the withdrawal location to try to locate N. However, this did not work, seemingly because the patrol always arrived too late.

-• Reduce the maximum cash withdrawal limit of a person they wanted to locate in order to force her to make more withdrawals and increase the opportunities of locating her.
+• Reduce the maximum cash withdrawal limit of N. in order to force her to make more withdrawals and increase the opportunities of locating her.

-Investigators asked several companies to provide information about a person:
+Investigators asked several companies to provide information about N.:

-• Mail order companies were asked to provide the shipping addresses used by the person.
+• Mail order companies were asked to provide the shipping addresses she used.

-• PayPal, Ebay, and similar companies were asked if the person had an account with them and, if so, which addresses were associated with the account.
+• PayPal, Ebay, and similar companies were asked if she had an account with them and, if so, which addresses were associated with the account.

-• The German national railway company (Deutsche Bahn) and the bus operator FlixBus were asked to provide information about the person's travels.
+• The German national railway company (Deutsche Bahn) and the bus operator FlixBus were asked to provide information about her travels.

-• The person's former vocational school was asked to provide the list of participants in the school's courses, presumably to identify possible contacts of the person.
+• Her former vocational school was asked to provide the list of participants in the school's courses, presumably to identify her possible contacts.

 Bure criminal association case